TransistorSmoke/photoshop-mockup-generator/README.md

 These scripts are run in Photoshop.

 **PART 1.** The application will automatically imposes designs into the shirt mockups of different colors and they each get exported as a single image.
-This is achieved by running _generateShirtMockups.js_ from Photoshop.
+This is achieved by running **_generateShirtMockupDarkLight.js_** from Photoshop.

 **PART 2.** Another script is run to resize and crop each of these image mockups, lay them all out into the canvas, created a grid of all available colors of my shirt mockups.
-This is achieved by running _generateAllShirtsDisplay.js_ from Photoshop.
+This is achieved by running **_generateAllShirtsDisplay.js_** from Photoshop.

 Photoshop scripting is something I encountered just a week ago.
 I find it quite a fun niche for me as a graphics design and web developer.